 Mindfulness: bringing awareness

-Written by listed counsellor/psychotherapist: Anthea Hollingworth LL.B (Hons) MSc Psy.
-MBACP (Accred.)
+Written by listed counsellor/psychotherapist: Anthea Hollingworth Psychotherapist and Counsellor MSc.
+MBACP (Accred)

 13th August, 20140 Comments

 Mindfulness is a skill that focuses on developing a sense of being in the present and experiencing thought and action moment-by-moment.
 Thoughts and actions are observed in a non-judgmental way.
 Our thoughts take up most of our time as we are primarily in the past or future.